-HouseCalls, a program available through Engwall’s Medicare Advantage plan, provides an annual in-home health and wellness visit from the convenience and privacy of home.
+HouseCalls, a program available through Engwall’s Medicare Advantage plan, delivers an annual in-home health and wellness visit from the convenience and privacy of home – helping make it easier to get needed care, tests and treatment.
 During Engwall’s exam, the nurse practitioner identified an abnormal finding in a screening test.
 Further testing led to the discovery of an abdominal aortic aneurysm that was dangerously close to rupturing.

 “I thought, wow, this is not good,” Engwall said, realizing the condition could be life-threatening if not treated very soon.

 One hallmark of a HouseCalls visit is the amount of time the health care practitioner spends with individuals – typically around 45 to 60 minutes or more, considerably longer than a standard doctor’s appointment.
 They talk through medical history, health status and any specific concerns.

 HouseCalls health care practitioners gather important health information, including which preventive services have been received and which are still needed.
 HouseCalls visits are meant to support and not replace visits to the individual’s own doctor, and can help improve care coordination by sharing information and results for needed follow-up.

 Like Engwall, Frank Chavez also saw his doctor regularly.
 But having received HouseCalls visits in past years, he also appreciated the annual checkup in the privacy of his living room.
 During a visit earlier this year, a HouseCalls nurse practitioner expressed concern about his slow heart rate and encouraged him to see his doctor for more testing right away.
 Working with his health plan, Chavez took her advice, got that appointment and learned his heart was stopping regularly.
 He had a pacemaker installed and credits HouseCalls with giving him “a new lease on life.”